Morris Park Aerodrome: Field

-Exhibitions
+1908 exhibition

-November 1908
+On October 18, 1908, the first exhibition of the Society was announced for November 3 to coincide with Election Day.
+There were plans for two airplanes from the Aerial Experiment Association—June Bug and Silver Dart—to compete, a five-mile dirigible race, kites, and gliders; the kite contest was open to public school students with no entry fee.
+There were plans for one-, five-, and ten-mile motorcycle races sponsored by the Federation of American Motorcyclists and for the U.S. Weather Bureau to demonstrate the use of kites and captive balloons to collect atmospheric data.
+Lillian Todd, the only female member of the Society, was expected to show a "large model airplane" of her own design.

-On October 18, the first exhibition of the Society was announced for November 3 to coincide with election day.
-There were plans for two airplanes from the Aerial Experiment Association (June Bug and Silver Dart) to compete, a five-mile dirigible race, kites, and gliders; the kite contest was open to public school students with no entry fee.
-There were also plans for one-, five-, and ten-mile motorcycle races sponsored by the Federation of American Motorcyclists and for the U.S. Weather Bureau to demonstrate the use of kites and captive balloons to collect atmospheric data.
-Admission to the exhibition was $0.50, with the subway ride from Manhattan taking 40 minutes.
+Admission to the exhibition was $0.50, with a five-cent subway ride from the heart of Manhattan taking 40 minutes.
 An estimated 20,000 spectators showed up, far exceeding expectations.
 Although several hundred people had volunteered to act as marshals (equipped with badges and sticks), a large number of people swarmed past the gate with only about 3,500 people having paid their admission fee.
+Tandy wrote that in the years since the race track had been in use, the fences had deteriorated and that "The payment for admission proved a matter of almost quixotic courtesy."
+In attendance was Grover Loening from the Columbia University Aero Club, which had just been formed the previous day.
+Loening would go on to earn in 1910 the first degree in aeronautical engineering issued by an American university.